 “The history of photography had been less a journey than a growth.
 Its movement has not been linear and consecutive but centrifugal.
-Photography, and our understanding of it, has spread from a centre; it has, by infusion, penetrated our consciousness.
+Photography and our understanding of it have spread from a centre; it has, by infusion, penetrated our consciousness.
 Like an organism, photography was born whole.
 It is in our progressive discovery of it that its history lies.”

 Szarkowski argued that within the arts, photography was becoming the recorder of real-world elements (effectively it was thought the camera could not lie – a view now long since abolished) and that painting made these elements from scratch.
 This notion led to a split within the artistic direction of the time, with some seeing photography as selective and painting as synthesis – i.e. reality versus perceived reality.

-This argument, around what made valid art and where photography sits within this, was furthered by Berger, who, in his film Ways of Seeing (1972) he states:
+This argument, around what made sound art and where photography sits within this, was furthered by Berger, who, in his film Ways of Seeing.
+He states:

 It is such a perception that I choose to explore this week.